 The Working Group has decided to hold a public consultation to seek wider views on the potential for alternative supply chain models to facilitate procurement of cage-free processed egg ingredients.
 The supply chain models to be considered in the consultation are based on those described by the Roundtable on Sustainable Palm Oil (RSPO): ‘Segregated’, ‘Mass Balance’ and ‘Book and Claim’.

-The focus of the consultation, which runs until 17th September 2021 (now extended to the 1st October 2021), is to seek feedback on potential solutions for the procurement of cage-free processed egg ingredients.
+The focus of the consultation, which now runs until 1st October 2021, is to seek feedback on potential solutions for the procurement of cage-free processed egg ingredients.
 We are keen to hear from egg producers, industry associations, other food companies, and non-governmental organisations.